Artist

 How much does Alicia Keys make in a year?

-Alicia Keys is modeled at $3.3M-$9.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Alicia Keys is estimated at $3.3M-$9.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Alicia Keys still make money?